grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: Symmetric
 .. note::
-    The value must be one of the following options ['Symmetric', 'Nonsymmetric']
+    The value must be one of the following options: Symmetric, Nonsymmetric

 .. warning::
     In Python we will define *Solver.LinPrecondSym* which will set    *Solver.Linear.Preconditioner.SymmetricMat* inside the ParFlow .pfidb file.